sarzil-hossain/reactance/README.md

 Step 2: Reactance is ran as the root user.
 Please copy a public key to your server's `/root/.ssh/authorized_keys` file.
 Copy the private key and store it on DroneCI under the secret `ssh_private_key`.
 Or, if you're running reactance manually, store the private key file path under the `private_key_file` parameter in inventory.yaml.

-Step 3: To execute the playbook, simply run
+Step 3: To execute the playbook, you can run a manual pipeline build on DroneCI from the Web UI.
+If you want to execute the playbook manually, simply run:
 ```sh
 ansible-playbook reactance.yaml
 ```